Dorze people: Technical Evolution and Cotton Integration

+Industrial Scaling and Transition

+During their integration into the imperial court system, the Dorze functioned as the primary labor force for the mass production of textiles that were culturally specific to the Amhara nobility.
+This period marked a structural transition in Dorze material culture, where traditional leather garments were replaced by handwoven cotton fabrics.
+The structural evoluton of Dorze attire directly mirrors the form and funciton of traditional Amhara clothing pieces.

+Rather than adopting the Habesha kemis, the Dorze women utilized the netela as a full wrap skirt.
+This wrapping technique directly influenced the development of contemporary Dorze ethnic dress through the adaption of northern garment structures.
+The Dinguza refers specifically to the heavy, distinctive patterned cotton fabric characterized by bold red, yellow, and black horizontal geometric stripes.
+Within the Dorze and broader Gamo material culture, the Dinguza fabric was used to construct the wide traditional pants worn by men, alongside specialized ceremonial capes and scarves.
+The Dorze adapted the exact structural form of the Amhara tiftif meqenet to create the Dinguza.
+The Dorze managed to turn the northern belt technique into a heavy-duty, internationally recognized Dinguza that serves as the visual centerpiece of their own attire.

-Communities of Dorze people live on the peripheries of Addis Ababa, mostly in the Burayu and Sebeta areas.
+Some communities of Dorze people live on the peripheries of Addis Ababa, mostly in the Burayu and Sebeta areas.
 A group of Dorze people had a conflict with some Oromo people.
 This issue got an immediate attention among the Qeerroo who are active in Ethiopian politics in recent years.
 The incident occurred as the Qeerroo were organizing themselves for the reception of the Oromo Liberation Front leaders, on the 14 and 15 September—following political reform by prime minister Abiy Ahmed.
 This little conflict between the Dorze and Oromo people grew to a full-blown attack on the whole population of Dorze as the Qeerroo returned from the reception.
 The result was a universal massacring: killing the men and children with machetes, a ruthless raping of the women in front of their husbands and children, targeting specifically Dorze (and some Gurage) people living around Addis Ababa, on the 16 and 17 September 2018.
 Independent media sources called the killing a case of ethnic cleansing.
 In the Burayu area alone, the media has reported that 23 people have been killed, more than 500 have been injured and over 15000 people have been displaced.
 Other sources citing data from the police have confirmed that more 60 people have been killed.